-Professor Samuel Sanabria completed his doctorate in counselor education and supervision at the University of Florida in 2002 with an emphasis in diversity issues.
-He has extensive experience counseling couples, families, adults and adolescents regarding sexual and gender identity concerns.
-His research interests include ethical practices in counseling, the development of prejudicial attitudes and beliefs, human sexuality, and Latino concerns.
-Professor Sanabria teaches clinical practicum/internship, multicultural counseling, legal and ethical issues in counseling, theories of personality, and addictions.
+Professor Samuel Sanabria completed his doctorate in counselor education and supervision at the University of Florida in 2002 with an emphasis in diversity and sexuality issues.
+He has extensive experience in private and community setting counseling couples, families, adults and adolescents regarding addictions, and sexual and gender identity concerns.
+His research interests include ethical practices in counseling, the development of prejudicial attitudes and beliefs, human sexuality, diversity and social justice issues in counseling, and Latino concerns.
+Professor Sanabria teaches clinical practicum/internship, multicultural counseling, legal and ethical issues in counseling, theories of personality, psychopathology and addictions.